chef/chef-licensing/components/ruby/README.md

 <!-- Usage Prerequisites contains the configuration to be done before using the library in the client's application -->
 ## Usage Prerequisites

-To use the Chef licensing library, certain configuration values such as the server URL, server API key, etc. must be set to generate, validate, and check for entitlements.
+To use the Chef licensing library, certain configuration values such as the server URL, server API key, etc. must be set to validate, and check for entitlements.
 These values can be set via the environment or the library, or passed as arguments while executing your application.

 ### Configurations of Chef Licensing Library